-When a wife submits to her husband - or when a qualified female teacher stands down in favor of a male leader - it makes a radical statement.
+So when a wife submits to her husband - or when a qualified female teacher yields to a male leader - it makes a radical statement.
 Folks perk up and ask why.
-It's our opportunity to share the Gospel.
+It's our opportunity to share with them the Gospel.

-Perhaps you've heard of the famous missionary, Jim Elliot?
-Jim was martyred taking the Gospel to the Auca Indians in the Amazon.
-His wife, Elisabeth, was left in charge of the Indians in their village who'd been won to Christ by Jim.
-Without him, they needed a pastor, and the most qualified person among them was Elisabeth.
+Jim Elliot was a famous missionary to the Indians of the Amazon.
+He was martyred taking the Gospel to the Aucas.
+Following Jim's death, his wife, Elisabeth, was left in charge of those in their village who'd been won to Christ.
+Without Jim, they needed a pastor, and the most qualified person among them was Elisabeth.